 The Non-Obvious Problem: How the Indeterminate Non-Obvious Standard Produces Excessive Patent Grants

-The dominant current perception in patent law is that the core patent requirement that an invention be non-obvious is applied too leniently, resulting in a proliferation of patents on trivial inventions that actually retard technological innovation in the long run.
-This article reveals that the common wisdom is only half correct.
-The non-obvious standard is not too low, but both too high and too low.
+The dominant current perception in patent law is that the core requirement of nonobviousness is applied too leniently, resulting in a proliferation of patents on trivial inventions that actually retard technological innovation in the long run.
+This Article reveals that the common wisdom is only half correct.
+The nonobviousness standard is not too low, but both too high and too low.
 It is indeterminate.
-Three principal factors produce nonobviousness indeterminacy: a failure to identify the quantum of innovation necessary to satisfy the standard, a failure to define the baseline level of ordinary skill against which to measure an innovation, and the epistemic infeasibility of requiring a technologically lay decision-maker to make a judgment from the perspective of a more highly trained and educated person of ordinary skill in the art.
+Three principal factors produce nonobviousness indeterminacy: a failure to identify the quantum of innovation necessary to satisfy the standard, a failure to define the baseline level of ordinary skill against which to measure an innovation, and the epistemic infeasibility of requiring a technologically lay decision maker to judge from the perspective of a more highly trained and educated person of ordinary skill in the art.

-This article introduces a mathematical model of innovation and patenting in order to analyze the effects of non-obvious indeterminacy.
-Based on this model, indeterminacy in non-obvious decisions has several dramatic, and unexpected, consequences.
-First, indeterminacy results in too many patents being granted in total and in many patents being granted on obvious inventions.
-Second, indeterminacy leads to too many patent applications being filed on obvious inventions and to too few applications being filed on non-obvious inventions.
-Third, uncertainty causes more patents to be litigated than is optimal, and leads to incorrect litigation outcomes.
+This Article introduces a mathematical model of innovation and patenting to analyze the effects of nonobviousness indeterminacy.
+Based on the model, indeterminacy in nonobviousness decisions has several unexpected consequences.
+First, indeterminacy results in an excessive total number of patent grants, and in many patent grants on obvious inventions.
+Second, indeterminacy leads to too many patent applications on obvious inventions and too few applications on non-obvious inventions.
+Third, uncertainty causes more patent litigation than is optimal and leads to incorrect litigation outcomes.
 Fourth, indeterminacy leads to inefficiently low incentives to research and develop great advances, and excessively high incentives to invest in mundane innovation.
-All of these effects occur even assuming that the non-obvious standard is applied correctly on average.
+All of these effects occur even assuming that decision makers apply the nonobviousness standard correctly on average.

-That many of the current patent system ills may result from indeterminacy rather than from too low a non-obvious standard has significant consequences for the patent system and for current recommendations for patent reform.
-Perhaps most critically, arguments for raising (or lowering) the non-obvious threshold, a mainstay of recent legal and economic analysis, may be somewhat inapposite, unless and until we can establish greater specificity in the standard.
-The article concludes with several recommendations for improving determinacy in nonobviousness decisions, including differentiating non-obvious analysis and developing a substantive non-obvious standard.
+That many of the current patent system ills may result from indeterminacy rather than from too low a nonobviousness standard has significant consequences for the patent system and for current recommendations for reform.
+Perhaps most critically, arguments for raising (or lowering) the nonobviousness threshold, a mainstay of recent legal and economic analysis, may be somewhat inapposite, unless and until we can establish greater specificity in the standard.
+This Article concludes with several recommendations for improving determinacy in nonobviousness decisions, including differentiating nonobviousness analysis and developing a substantive nonobviousness standard.

 Keywords: patent, non-obvious, nonobviousness, indeterminacy, federal circuit, PHOSITA